dataleonlabs/yap/docs/middlewares.md

 ## YAP application

-The object created when executing `new Yap()` is known as the YAP application object.
+The object created when executing `new Yap()` is known as the Yap application object.

-The application object is YAP's interface with node's HTTP server and handles the registration of middleware, dispatching to the middleware from HTTP, default error handling, as well as configuration of the context, request and response objects.
+The application object is Yap's interface with node's HTTP server and handles the registration of middleware, dispatching to the middleware from HTTP, default error handling, as well as configuration of the context, request and response objects.

 Learn more about the application object in the [Application API reference](docs/api/index.md).

+Please distinguish **Yap** (the core project of Young App) and **YAP** (the platform of Young App).

 ## Middleware

-YAP is a middleware framework that can take two different kinds of functions as middleware:
+Yap is a middleware framework that can take two different kinds of functions as middleware:

   * async function
   * common function